 Ballet Beats

-From breakdancer at Boys Action, Dutchman Joshua Junker developed into a dancer with the British Royal Ballet, where he also created his first choreographies.
-In 2023, he debuted with the Junior Company with Remembrance, which was immediately awarded the Encouragement Prize from the Dansersfonds ’79.
-Just like then, Junker will also incorporate influences from hip-hop in his new creation for Ballet Beats.
+From breakdancer with Boys Action, Dutchman Joshua Junker developed into a dancer with the British Royal Ballet.
+It was here that he also created his first choreographies.
+In 2023, he made his debut with the Junior Company with Remembrance, which was immediately awarded the Dansersfonds '79 Encouragement Prize.
+As before, Junker will also incorporate influences from hip-hop into his new creation for Ballet Beats.

 Striking new ‘voice’

-The Cuban-British Arielle Smith Jones is only 25 but already has a prestigious Olivier Award to her name.
-Originally from the contemporary dance scene, she often mixes dance, theater, and film in her distinctive creations.
+Originally from the contemporary dance circuit, the Cuban-British Arielle Smith Jones blends dance, theatre, and film in her distinctive creations.
+That approach has already earned her a prestigious Olivier Award.
 In Ballet Beats, she makes her Dutch debut with a new work.
 South African Mthuthuzeli November presents the third world premiere.
 With a background in both African dance and ballet, he is considered a striking new ‘voice’ in the international ballet world.
 He also won an Olivier Award for one of his choreographies.
 Since last year, he has been the Artistic Associate at the National Ballet Academy and previously created a duet for National Ballet soloists Anna Tsygankova and Giorgi Potskhishvili.

 Reviews